C. J. Prosise: Seattle Seahawks

 Prosise was selected by the Seattle Seahawks in the third round (90th overall) of the 2016 NFL Draft.
 On May 6, 2016, the Seahawks signed Prosise to a four-year, $3.11 million contract with a signing bonus of $692,464.

 Prosise started his first game against the New England Patriots in Week 10, where he carried the ball 17 times for 66 yards and added 87 receiving yards in the win.
 Prosise also started the Week 11 game against the Philadelphia Eagles and scored his first career touchdown, a 72-yard run, but suffered a fractured scapula that ended his rookie season.

 On November 14, 2017, Prosise was placed on injured reserve with an ankle injury.
 He finished his second season with 23 rushing yards, and 6 receptions for 87 yards during his injury-riddled season.

 In 2018, Prosise played in five games before being placed on injured reserve with abdomen, groin, and hip-flexor injuries.

 In 2019, Prosise played in nine games, recording 72 rushing yards and a touchdown along with 10 receptions for 76 yards.
 He suffered a broken arm in Week 16 and was placed on injured reserve on December 24, 2019.

-After becoming a free agent in March 2020, Prosise had a tryout with the Detroit Lions on August 13, 2020, and with the Chicago Bears on August 17, 2020.
+After becoming a free agent in March 2020, Prosise had a tryout with the Detroit Lions on August 13, 2020, and with the Chicago Bears on August 17.

 Houston Texans

 On September 7, 2020, Prosise was signed to the practice squad of the Houston Texans practice squad.
 He was elevated to the active roster on September 19 for the team's week 2 game against the Baltimore Ravens, and reverted to the practice squad after the game.
 He was elevated again on September 26 for the week 3 game against the Pittsburgh Steelers, and reverted to the practice squad again after the game.
-He was promoted to the active roster on September 28, 2020.
+He was promoted to the active roster on September 28.
 He was released on October 26 and re-signed to the practice squad the next day.
-He was signed to the active roster on November 14, 2020.
-On December 28, 2020, Prosise was waived by the Texans.
+He was signed to the active roster on November 14.
+On December 28, Prosise was waived by the Texans.

 Tampa Bay Buccaneers

 On January 6, 2021, Prosise signed with the practice squad of the Tampa Bay Buccaneers.
-He was released on January 29, 2021.
-On February 12, 2021, Prosise re-signed with the Buccaneers.
-He was released on August 31, 2021.
+He was released by Tampa Bay on January 29.
+On February 12, Prosise re-signed with the Buccaneers.
+He was released again on August 31.

 On December 21, 2021, the Atlanta Falcons hosted Prosise for a workout.